 Preventing malnutrition and under-nourishment.

-Planning and preparing appetizing, nourishing and balanced meals is one of the key responsibilities of staff at Well Homed.
-The buying and stocking of produce, and the preparation of fresh and healthy meals and snacks mean that residents don’t have to bother about shopping, planning meals, cooking and so on.
+Planning and preparing appetizing, nourishing, and balanced meals is one of the key responsibilities of staff at Well Homed.
+The buying and stocking of produce and the preparation of fresh and healthy meals and snacks mean that residents don’t have to bother about shopping, planning meals, cooking, and so on.
 Caregivers make sure to offer meals and snacks that are nutritious and suitable for older people.
-They keep an eye on any signs of loss of appetite, residents neglecting to eat properly, weight fluctuations, mood changes etc.
+They keep an eye on any signs of loss of appetite, residents neglecting to eat properly, weight fluctuations, mood changes, etc.

-An effort is made to create meal plans according to the tastes of residents while keeping in mind individual allergies, medical conditions and medications.
-For seniors who have trouble chewing and swallowing, soups, juices, milk and smoothies are some appetizing options.
+An effort is made to create meal plans according to the tastes of residents while keeping in mind individual allergies, medical conditions, and medications.
+For seniors who have trouble chewing and swallowing, soups, juices, milk, and smoothies are some appetizing options.
 Residents are also encouraged to drink plenty of water to boost hydration and maintain the right balance of essential salts in the body.
 Residents who are interested in cooking for themselves or for their friends can cook the occasional meal and are encouraged to take an interest in the meal planning and so on.
 Caregivers also ensure that residents take nutritional supplements as prescribed.
 If required, the caregiver could discuss the possible introduction of a new supplement or a change in dosage with the attending medical professional for optimal senior nutrition.

 Apart from this, another major reason for residents in assisted living eating properly is the social aspect.
-Having other people around to share meal times with, maybe share a drink with – this helps create a convivial atmosphere and transforms mealtimes into an enjoyable, joint activity.
+Having other people around to share mealtimes with, maybe share a drink with – this helps create a convivial atmosphere and transforms mealtimes into an enjoyable, joint activity.
 Residents often celebrate special events like birthdays by baking a cake or cooking a special dish.

-It can be heartening so see how the company of other residents, caring staff and appetizing food bring about a welcome change in your loved one.
+It can be heartening to see how the company of other residents, caring staff, and appetizing food bring about a welcome change in your loved one.
 If you would like to know about the meal plans offered in assisted living, call us now.
 You can also make an appointment for an in-person visit so that you can reassure yourself or a loved one about the type of facilities available for residents.